-In this note we covered how databases can guarantee that they will recover from failure even while using a steal, no-force policy.
-We covered how the database uses Write Ahead Logging policies to log all operations when it is running correctly.
+In this note, we first covered how databases can guarantee that they will recover from failure even while using a steal, no-force policy.
+Here is a summary of the performance and logging implications of the different types of policies:

+We then covered how the database uses Write Ahead Logging policies to log all operations when it is running correctly.
 We finally covered how the database uses the log in a 3 step process (analysis, redo, undo) to recover from failure and restore the database to a correct state.